Presidents Cup Competition

 No guest players are allowed.

-A team must maintain 65% plus 1 of the players on the roster that plays in the Regional finals through to the National finals.
+A team must maintain at least 9 of the players that were on the roster at the State competition level. and must maintain at least 9 of these players through to the Regional and the National levels.
 There is no freeze date and players may be added, released and transfered until the National finals are held.
 All VYSA registration rules apply and each team is responsible to make sure no league rules have been violated when players are moved.
 The Presidents Cup roster will continue to be the league roster throughout the seasonal year.
 There will be no additional roster like State Cup uses.
 When the VYSA Champion goes on to Regional Competition, the league roster will be verified and an additional Presidents Cup roster will be issued.
 If the roster is not maintained according to the Presidents Cup rules through the VYSA competition, the team will be declared ineligible for competition and the runner up or next available team will compete at Regional Competition.

 A team may enter competition in the age group corresponding to the age of its oldest player.